yukh1402/cti-stix-diamond-activity-attack-graph/README.md

 # cti-stix-diamond-activity-attack-graph

-This is an Open Source tool for visualizing [STIX](https://oasis-open.github.io/cti-documentation/stix/intro.html) 2.1 content in
+This is an Open Source tool for visualizing [STIX](https://oasis-open.github.io/cti-documentation/stix/intro.html) 2.1 content in an

-1. an Attack Graph and
+1. Attack Graph and
 2. Activity Thread Graph

+by applying [The Diamond Model of Intrusion Analysis](https://www.activeresponse.org/wp-content/uploads/2013/07/diamond.pdf) methodology as well as Tactics (Phases), Techniques and Procedures (TTPs) from the [MITRE ATT&CK v8.2](https://attack.mitre.org/) framework.
+More precisely the Attack Graph aims to provide a graphical representation of an attack scenario sourced by some adversary (Threat Actor) whereas the Activity Thread Graph represents the local findings.
+Attack Graph and Activity Thread Graph both have a main graph and one or more subgraphs, depending on the amount of Techniques available.
+Subgraphs are shown up by clicking on the individual Technique.

-by applying [The Diamond Model of Intrusion Analysis](https://www.activeresponse.org/wp-content/uploads/2013/07/diamond.pdf) methodology and attack phases from the [MITRE ATT&CK v8.2](https://attack.mitre.org/) framework.
-The goal with this tool is to help a Threat Hunter (Security Analyst) in building complete visibilty to an attack scenario after consuming primarily Strategic and Operational Threat Intelligence reports  chaining attacker activity together and visualize it
+The goal with this tool is to help a Cyber Threat Hunter (Cyber Security Analyst) in building complete visibilty to an attack scenario after consuming primarily Strategic and Operational Threat Intelligence reports but also limited Tactical Threat Intelligence feeds and representing the gathered Intelligence in the Attack Graph.
+This helps him/her in getting an understanding of how the adversary operated the cyber threat campaign in order to defend against it.
+The Activity Thread Graph allows to chain locally identified attacker activity and visualize it in a timeline.

 The tool is implemented in the [HTML 5 Boilerplate](https://html5boilerplate.com/) framework.
 The complete visualization is built with [d3.js](https://d3js.org/), a Javascript library for document manipulation, and all is processed in the